gipi/blog/_posts/2021-01-31-yocto-samsung-galaxy-s.md

 ### PIT

+The ``PIT``, as far as I understood it, is a kind of partition for the system as seen by the bootloader and I don't know how much of it is translated for the filesystem as seen by a running Linux system.

+However these are a couple links for more information

  - [XDA - Investigation Into PIT Files](https://forum.xda-developers.com/showthread.php?t=816449)
  - [XDA - The reality of PIT files](https://forum.xda-developers.com/showthread.php?t=999097)
  - https://github.com/xc-racer99/android_kernel_samsung_aries/blob/aosp-7.1/drivers/mtd/onenand/samsung_gsm.h

+The rough layout should be the following

 | PIT | Description |
 |-----|-------------|